i49/hibiscus/README.md

   }
   ```

-## How to validate JSON document with your validator
+## How to Validate JSON Document with Your Validator

 1. Validate JSON document with your validator.